Frick Societies members enjoy all the benefits of membership, plus much more!

 New York City - October 25-27, 2018

 The theme of this two-day trip will be the print, one of the greatest and most affordable mediums for the collector.
 During the trip to New York City, visit museums, including The Frick Collection, and dealers to get behind the scenes insights into historic and contemporary prints.
 The trip will include a visit to the premiere print fair in the world – the International Fine Print Dealers Association (IFPDA).
 Established in 1991, the IFPDA Print Fair is the largest and most celebrated art fair dedicated to the artistic medium of printmaking.
 Each year’s Fair presents an unrivaled opportunity to view and acquire outstanding works across the diverse range of periods and specialties represented by the IFPDA’s exhibiting members.
 While the Fair is known among museum curators and major collectors for its rare and exceptional prints, excellent works can be found in all price ranges, including exciting new projects from today’s leading and emerging artists.
 The fair is newly located this year to the Javits Center in the trendy Hudson Yards District development.

 Scotland - June 2- 8, 2019

-This will truly be a “Director’s Favorites” trip, traveling to many locations near to Robin’s heart: the National Gallery of Scotland (where Robin interned in the prints and drawings department), the Royal Museum of Scotland, and two fabulous sculpture gardens: Jupiter, Artland and Little Sparta.
+This will truly be a “Director’s Favorites” trip, traveling to many locations near to Robin’s heart: the Scottish National Gallery (where Robin interned in the prints and drawings department), the Royal Museum of Scotland, and two fabulous sculpture gardens: Jupiter, Artland and Little Sparta.
 Details are still unfolding in this ultimate insider’s trip to Scotland.